RustyReference/NewGit/readme.md

 ---
 ### Roadmap
 * Add a licence.
+* Add a logger
+* Add naming functionality to the logger
 * Ability to initialize a repository.
 * Ability to save versions with commit, push, etc.
 * Ability to switch between and delete versions.